Colombia Geisha Coffee Edwin Noreña

 Everything about his operation is cutting-edge.
 There’s a microbiology laboratory on site alongside the quality laboratory and processing facilities.
 He grows more than 20 coffee varietals.
 Firstly, meticulous processes including rigorous selection, sterilization, sorting and characterization of cherries, and an initial controlled anaerobic fermentation are applied to each lot.
 Even further processing may be applied to the lot according to the most prolific potential profile.

 One of the reasons this is such a well-known farm is because Edwin has perfected advanced processing methods alongside his team.
 Macerating cherries and controling the temperature.
 His techniques reduce the risk of embryo damage and safeguard volatile compounds that are flavor and aroma precursors by providing for an expertly controlled fermentation.
-This is the third season we get to feature this coffee, and we are always blown away.
+This is the first season we get to feature this coffee, and we are blown away.

 Agricultural endeavors are always an exercise in variability and the randomness of nature.
 It’s a delight to see the hard work and adaptability of a seasoned agronomist coming to life in a harvest like this one.